winstxnhdw/ct2hf/README.md

 # ct2hf

 `ct2hf` is a friendly CLI tool for converting a supported Hugging Face transformer model to its [CTranslate2](https://github.com/OpenNMT/CTranslate2)-compatible format and uploading them to your Hugging Face repository.
-If you're tired of manually converting models and running into low-memory or storage issues, `ct2hf` is the perfect tool for you.
+If you're tired of manually converting models and running into low-memory, storage, and permission issues, `ct2hf` is the perfect tool for you.

 ## Installation